-Some impressive castles make it to this list – Including Craigievar, a Scottish castle with a sinister World War II US connection in a story seldom told.
+Among our favourite beaches and castles are some impressive buildings such as Craigievar, a Scottish castle with a sinister World War II US connection in a story seldom told.
 Find out about some great beaches as well – but did we include our most favourite?
 And, while on the coast, we list some scary and spectacular cliffs.

 This is just to start off your own checklist of places to see in Scotland: a few of my favorite beaches and castles.